I have written this article to give wider exposure to some fascinating scientific insights into the complicated mating habits of octopuses.

 Most male octopus have a specialized extra-long arm called the hectocotylus to deliver sperm from a distance.
 This is an adaptation to mating with cannibalistic females that frequently kill and eat males during or after sex.
 One octopus, the nautilus, has a worm-like hectocotylus that functions like a detachable penis that can swim to the female on its own.

-Read more to learn about some of the craziest sex in the natural world!
+Read on if you want to learn about some of the craziest sex in the natural world!

 There are nearly 300 species of octopus in the world, ranging from the giant pacific octopus that can stretch up to 30 feet across to the tiny wolfi octopus, less than one inch in size.
 They have a wide variety of mating habits and I can’t cover them all; but I can explore some of the more intriguing aspects of sex in the world of Cephalopods!